Whatsapp Icon

 While these activities can offer benefits, it's important to tailor your activity choices to your current health status and physical capabilities.
 Always communicate with your healthcare provider to ensure that any new activity or exercise is safe for your specific situation.

-Remember, the journey to recovery can be challenging, but incorporating these gentle activities into your routine can help in navigating this period with a bit of more ease and comfort.
+Remember, the journey to recovery can be challenging, but incorporating these gentle activities into your routine can help in navigating this period with a bit more ease and comfort.

 Engaging in Self-Care Activities for Penile Cancer